oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 ca.crt:     1025 bytes
 ```
-- Copy the contents of the token (in this case the `eyJh........W5iA` text, but it *will* vary in your environment.)
+- Copy the contents of the token (in this case the `eyJh........W5iA` text, but it *will* vary in your environment).
 - Save it in a plain text editor on your laptop for easy use later in the lab

 As the OCI Cloud Shell runs in a web browser and is not itself a web browser we need to setup access so that the kubernetes-dashboard is available to your web browser on your laptop.
 This would normally be a problem as it would be running on a network that it internal to the cluster.